Gerard M. Grigsby, PhD, LCPC, LPC

-I am endorsed by the Board of Professional Counselors and Therapists to practice as a Licensed Clinical Professional Counselor in Maryland.
+I am licensed to practice professional counseling in Maryland and D.C.
 I earned my M.Ed. in Clinical Mental Health Counseling, as well as my Ph.D. in Counselor Education and Supervision, from Ohio University.
-I have several years of counseling experience, and I have worked in college counseling and community mental health settings.
+I have several years of experience working in college counseling and community mental health settings, and I currently manage a private practice from my office in Hyattsville, MD.

-I work with people who present with all sorts of concerns, including issues related to gender and sexuality, race and racial identity, anxiety, depression, unhealthy eating, drug and alcohol use, life adjustment and transition, grief and loss, self-esteem, interpersonal conflict, and dating and intimate relationships.
+I work with people who present with all sorts of concerns, including anxiety, depression, drug and alcohol use, life adjustment and transition, grief and loss, self-esteem, interpersonal conflict, and dating and intimate relationships.
+My lived experience gives me unique insight into issues related to sexuality, sexual identity, race-based stress, racial identity, and the challenges of navigating manhood and masculinity.
 I also help people who are interested in self-discovery and seeking opportunities to learn more about themselves and others.
 While I feel equipped to meet the needs of most people who seek my help, I find that I’m most energized when I’m working with clients who are motivated and invested in the therapeutic process.
 I work best with people who arrive with an open mind and a trusting heart and who are committed to making lasting, meaningful changes in their lives.

 My Approach to Therapy

 Drawing from a variety of theoretical orientations, I tailor my counseling approach to address the unique needs of each person.
-I have had success with clients using aspects of REBT, CBT, Motivational Interviewing, mindfulness-based approaches, Existential Therapy, and other forms of therapy.
+I have had success with clients using aspects of REBT, CBT, Motivational Interviewing, mindfulness-based approaches, Existential Therapy, Emotion Focused Therapy (in couples counseling) and other therapeutic approaches.
+Recently, I have been drawing heavily from Internal Family Systems (IFS) therapy, an approach that can help you get to know, and possibly heal and unburden, different parts of yourself.
+This form of therapy deeply resonates with me and has significantly shaped the ways I see and work with clients.
 No matter what approach I use, I’m guided by a spirit of collaboration, non-judgment, compassion, and understanding.

 Sometimes, I will take on a more directive role if we both decide that will be helpful for you.
 For example, during a session, I may ask you to experiment with a new way of thinking, or I may assign homework for you to complete between sessions.
 If you are seeking to make behavioral changes, we may role-play to give you an opportunity to practice a new skill or technique, or I might support you in taking risks outside of therapy that feel comfortable for you.
 Sometimes, I will even refer you to another provider for specialized help, including evaluations for medication or other treatment options, if that interests you.